makrai/notes/pires19-multiling-bert-acl.md

 ## 3.2 Generalization across scripts

 * Table 4 shows a sample of POS results for transfer across scripts
-* an M-BERT model that has been fine-tuned using only POS labeled Urdu (ar scr) 91% accuracy on Hindi (written in Devanagari script), even though it has never
+* an M-BERT model that has been fine-tuned using only POS labeled Urdu (ar scrp) 91% accuracy on Hindi (written in Devanagari script), even though it has never
 * less accurate for other pairs, such as English and Japanese, indicating that
   * possible explanation for this, as we will see in section 4.2, is typ sim